paupaudragon/chat/README.md

-# Pony Express - a chat application
+# Chatter - a chat application

 ## Backend